enjoy-digital/litex/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/enjoy-digital/litex/master/doc/litex-hub.png" width="400"></p>

-LiteX has been initially developed by EnjoyDigital to create custom SoCs/Systems for our clients (and we are still using it for that purpose :)); but over the years a friendly community has grown around LiteX and the ecosystem of cores.
+Over the years a friendly community has grown around LiteX and the ecosystem of cores.
 Feedbacks and contributions have already greatly improved the project, EnjoyDigital still leads the development but it is now a community project and collaborative projects created around/with LiteX can be found at https://github.com/litex-hub.

 # Contact
 E-mail: florent@enjoy-digital.fr